The-Lab-LaBella/PhD_Guidelines/README.md

 - BINF 8600 - Seminar

 ### Required documents and forms
-- [ ] _Research Rotation Project Submission_: submitted through Canvas at the beginning of the semester
+- [ ] _Mentor/Mentee Compact_: submitted through Canvas at the beginning of the semester
 - [ ] _Research Rotation Project Poster_: presented at the end of the semester
 - [ ] _Research Rotation Project Report_: submitted through Canvas at the end of the semester